Pleasant Hill Adventist Academy

-Pleasant Hill Adventist Academy (PHA) was founded in 1953 as a Seventh-day Adventist Elementary and Junior High School in Pleasant Hill, California.
+Pleasant Hill Adventist Academy (PHAA) is a Seventh-day Adventist Elementary and Junior High School in Pleasant Hill, California.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 It is an elementary, middle school, and high school, PHAA is a co-ed school, and is fully accredited with the Western Association of Schools and Colleges and the Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.

-History

-PHAA had its beginning in 1953, when it was known as Pleasant Hill Junior Academy.
-It became Pleasant Hill Christian School when it became a 12 grade school in 1998 and changed its name to Pleasant Hill Adventist Academy.
-It is a part of the Northern California Conference of Seventh-day Adventists educational system and it is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-Academics

-Pleasant Hills Adventist Academy is accredited by the Western Association of Schools and Colleges.

-Athletics

-The Academy offers the following sports: